gyulanemeth/bluefox.email/email-marketing-concepts/strategy/content-strategy.md

 ## Messaging and Tone

-**Messaging** is the set of core ideas you consistently communicate — what your product does, who it's for, and why it matters. **Tone** is how those ideas are voiced: formal or casual, playful or matter-of-fact.
+**Messaging** is the set of core ideas you consistently communicate: what your product does, who it's for, and why it matters. **Tone** is how those ideas are voiced: formal or casual, playful or matter-of-fact.
 Both need to stay consistent across campaigns, because inconsistent tone makes a brand feel less trustworthy even when the underlying message is accurate.

 The most reliable way to keep tone consistent, especially across multiple writers, is a short style guide with concrete before/after examples rather than abstract descriptors alone.
 "Friendly but not casual" means little without a real sentence showing what that looks like in practice.